SDFIdk/skraafoto_frontend/docs/overview.md

 - [Dataforsyningen maps](https://dataforsyningen.dk/data/962)
   To display a map that gives the user some context as to where the skråfoto was taken

+The relations are illustrated in the following diagram:

 ![Fig. 1: Skraafoto web application and its related web services](./images/high-level.svg)